-Nebido® produces testosterone concentrations in the physiological range and needs to be administered only four to five times a year.
+Nebido® produces testosterone concentrations in the physiological range and needs to be administered only about four times a year.

 Nebido® is available in packages containing one vial.
 This product requires no particular precautions for storage.
 However, it should not be stored in the refrigerator.
 The contents of one vial should be administered slowly by intramuscular injection.